kprabhu-soundag/test/README.md

 # soundDMR

-There are a number of steps in our differential methylation pipeline that run through the use of in-house created scripts.
+There are a number of steps in our differential methylation pipeline that run through the use of in-house scripts.
 Make sure you have access to the latest version of the package and go through the installation steps below.
 This only needs to be done once.

 <div class=".pkgdown-release">